Refinitiv/refinitiv-ui/documents/src/pages/start/browser-support.md

 <small>* Requires polyfills</small>

 ## IE Support
 In order for EF elements to work on Internet Explorer 11 or browsers that do not support web components natively, a few polyfills are required.
-EF provides minimal set of polyfills.
+EF provides a minimal set of polyfills.

 Install polyfills that are curated by EF.